From the House by Pesi Fonua

 The Prime Minister replied, “because of the riot.”
 He elaborated and claimed that “God destroyed the CBD” because of wrong doing.
 “It was a natural event.
 We are having problems because of decisions by the former government.”

-The loan from China to reconstruct the Nuku’alofa Central Business District after the riots of 2006 is about USD$119 million.
+The loan from China to reconstruct the Nuku’alofa Central Business District after the riots of 2006 was about USD$119 million.

 The Prime Minister repeated the question, “who burned Nuku’alofa?”